soniaood/tiny-ledger/README.md

 # Tiny Ledger

-A tiny ledger API built with Spring Boot that supports deposits, withdrawals, and balance tracking.
+A tiny ledger API built with Spring Boot that supports deposits, withdrawals, and balance tracking with thread-safe operations.

 ## How to Run